-1. March 1, 2022 Date of Report (Date of earliest event reported) 2.
-SEC Identification Number AS93008127 3.
+1. February 28, 2023 Date of Report (Date of earliest event reported) 2.
+SEC Identification Number AS093-8127 3.
 BIR Tax Identification No. 002-834-075 4.
-APC Group, Inc. Exact name of issuer as specified in its charter 5.
+APC Group, Inc. and Subsidiaries Exact name of issuer as specified in its charter 5.
 Metro Manila, Philippines.
 6. Province, country or other jurisdiction of incorporation (SEC Use Only) Industry Classification Code: 7.
-G/F MyTown New York Building, General E. Capas Streets, Barangay Guadalupe Nuevo, Address of principal office Makati City 1212 Postal Code 8. (+632) 8662-8888 Issuer's telephone number, including area code 9.
-Not applicable Former name or former address, if changed sir ce last report 10.
-Securities registered pursuant to Sections 8 and 1 12 of the SRC or Sections 4 and 8 of the RSA Title of Each Class Number of Shares of Common Stock Outstanding and Amount of Debt Outstanding Common Stock 7,504,203,997 11.
+G/F MyTown New York Building, General E. Capas Streets, Barangay Guadalupe Nuevo, Address of principal office 8. (+632) 8662-8888 Issuer's telephone number, including area code 9.
+Not applicable Former name or former address, if changed sir nce last report 10.
+Securities registered pursuant to Sections 8 and d 12 of the SRC or Sections 4 and 8 of the RSA Title of Each Class Number of Shares of Common Stock Outstanding and Amount of Debt Outstanding Common Stock 7,504,203,997 11.
 Indicate the item numbers reported herein: Item No. 11 (Please refer to the attached)